koeri-ch/min-finder/README.md

 A vector containing the waveform should be passed to the min-finder function, along with a scalar value for the treshold.
 The function will return a vector containing the indices of the waveform vector which represent the minima.

-The two folder, named *cpp* and *python*, will contain the function for each of the languages, respectively.
+The two folders, named *cpp* and *python*, will contain the function for each of the languages, respectively.

 ## References